-On a hot Arabic summer day, a frail and an old beggar knocked on a rich man’s door in the hope of alms.
-Seeing his pitiable state, he was let in by the guards and asked to wait in the verandah.
+On a hot Arabic summer day, a frail and old beggar knocked on a rich man’s door in the hope of alms.
+Seeing his pitiable state, he was let in by the guards and asked to wait on the verandah.

 As soon as the owner of the house came, the beggar pleaded, “Please, sir, can you spare me a piece of bread?”

-“What do you think,” the owner scolded him, “this is a bakery?”
+“What do you think,” the owner scolded him, “that this is a bakery?”

 “Just one bowl of flour?” he asked with hope.

 “Do you see anything here that tells you that this is a flour mill?” the miser mocked.

 “Please give me even a leftover piece of meat,” the beggar persisted.

 “Get out of here,” the miser shouted.
 “You think it’s a butcher’s shop?”